-"(a) Powers.
-The court may conduct judicial probate, direct the conduct of a personal representative, and pass orders which may be required in the course of the administration of an estate of a decedent.
+(a) The court may conduct juridical probate, direct the conduct of a personal representative, and pass orders which may be required in the course of the administration of an estate or a decedent.
 It may summon witnesses.
-The court may not, under pretext of incidental power or constructive authority, exercise any jurisdiction not expressly conferred."
+The court may not, under pretext of incidental power or constructive authority, exercise any jurisdiction not expressly conferred.